Updated: Dec 28, 2021

 the $7 pen has 10 great features but you offer far superior service-that is not clearly explained

-All these problems can be fixed.
-So go about fixing them.
+These 3 problems can be fixed.
+So fix them.

 Most people that ask for a price reduction are not looking for a relationship with you.
 Meaning they will smash you every chance they get.
 These customers are not worth having.

 If someone asks for a price reduction simply ask them why.
 They won't be able to justify their request.
 Then just let them fade away.
-However if they can justify it (in comparison to your competitor) then ask to call them back, then research it.
+However if they can justify it, then ask to call them back, then research it.

-If they are 'wrong' call them and explain why with facts or your interpretation of why you represent greater 'value'.
+If they are 'wrong' call them and explain why you represent greater 'value'.
 Do not get emotional, it's business.
 You can agree to disagree and walk away.

 If they are right, they're smart, and have done you a favor.
 Thank them and keep them close.